AyyappuM/Delegate-access-across-AWS-accounts-using-IAM-roles/README.md

 ![image](https://github.com/user-attachments/assets/c4b2f81f-3ff2-4683-9aff-ebd382117259)

 * You will be able to view the destination account's S3 bucket from originating account without logging-off from the originating account.
-Based on the permissions you have, you will be able to update/delete the resources (S3 bucket in this case):
+Based on the permissions you have, you will be able to update/delete the resources (S3 bucket in this case).
+If you have the required access, you can even create cross-account resources.

 ![image](https://github.com/user-attachments/assets/a41760a2-0f8c-4383-bd6c-2ccc601c06ef)